dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 You can set up the dbt Semantic Layer in dbt Cloud at the environment and project level.
 Before you begin:

 - You must have a dbt Cloud Team or Enterprise [multi-tenant](/docs/cloud/about-cloud/regions-ip-addresses) deployment, hosted in North America.
+- You must have the correct license and [permissions](/docs/cloud/manage-access/self-service-permissions) to configure the Semantic Layer:
+    * Enterprise plan &mdash; Developer license with Project Creator or Account Admins permissions
+    * Team plan &mdash; Developer license with Owner permissions
 - You must have a successful run in your new environment.

 :::tip